vivekkairi/run-gemini-cli/workflows/pr-review/README.md

 For detailed setup instructions, including prerequisites and authentication, please refer to the main [Getting Started](../../README.md#getting-started) and [Configuration](../../README.md#configuration) documentation.

+To use this workflow, you can use either of the following steps:
+1. Run the `/setup-github` command from Gemini-CLI to set up workflows for your repository.
-To use this workflow, copy the `gemini-pr-review.yml` file into your repository's `.github/workflows` directory:
+1. Copy the `gemini-pr-review.yml` file into your repository's `.github/workflows` directory:

 ```bash
 mkdir -p .github/workflows